mrxkon/simplespace/README.md

 3. Swipebox v1.4.4 | MIT License | https://github.com/brutaldesign/swipebox/
 4. MatchHeightJS v0.7.2 | MIT License | http://brm.io/jquery-match-height/

+#### Installation

+1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
+2. Type in Simplespace in the search form and press the 'Enter' key on your keyboard.
+3. Click on the 'Activate' button to use your new theme right away.
+4. Go to https://xkon.gr/simplespace/ for a guide on how to customize this theme.
+5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 #### Changelog

+##### 1.0.1
+Various Pre-release Fixes

 ##### 1.0.0
 Initial Release